columbia/dvh-asplos-ae/README.md

 The client machine should have the baseline kernel, which is v4.18-base.
 Update as described in [Kernel Setup]#Kernel Setup.

 ## Run application benchmarks and collect results
 Run this command in the client.
-It will automatically install and run all the applications for the performance evaluation on the server machine and save results in the client machine.
+It will automatically install and run all the applications for the performance evaluation on the server and the client machines and save results in the client machine.
 ```
 # cd dvh-asplos-ae
 # cd scripts